jomic/cov-sim/docs/Docs.md

 Selection type - A value that simply tells us whether we should use method (1) or method (2) when selecting neighbours to try to infect.

-Vaccine deployment type - Which strategy should be used for deploying the vaccine.
+Vaccination strategy - Which strategy should be used for deploying the vaccine.

 T (simulation duration) - The total number of time steps in the simulation